Stormancer/plugins/src/Stormancer.Plugins/Party/Stormancer.Server.Plugins.PartyMerging/docs/Readme.md

 `stormancer.partyMerging.merger` contains the id of the last merger used.

 `stormancer.partyMerging.lastError` contains the message associated with the last error encountered while running a merger.

+`stormancer.partyMerging.merged` exists if the merger has been successfully run on this party once.